Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Method

 \subsection{3D Convolution}

 We divide the brain sources to a regular 3D grid.
 This allows the use of a 3D convolutional neural network (CNN)~\cite{lecun2015deep}.
 CNNs excel in this domain due to their parameter efficiency and ability to capture spatial relationships.
 For tasks like source localization, where preserving spatial information across scales is crucial, the U-Net architecture~\cite{ronneberger2015u} is particularly well-suited.
-It employs residual connections between the encoding (downscaling) and decoding (upscaling) blocks, allowing information from the input to propagate directly to the decoder and aiding in the reconstruction of fine details.
-For this work, we adopt a state-of-the-art U-Net architecture used in denoising diffusion models \cite{nichol2021improved}.
+It employs skip connections between the encoding (downscaling) and decoding (upscaling) blocks, allowing information from the input to propagate directly to the decoder and aiding in the reconstruction of fine details.
+For this work, we adopt a state-of-the-art U-Net architecture\cite{nichol2021improved}.
+We illustrate the network architecture of \mymethod~in Fig. \ref{fig:unetarchitecture}.

 Before applying the network to our pseudo sources $\Tilde{x}$, we use zero padding, extending the potential source locations to a regular $32 \times 32 \times 32$ grid.
 The architecture begins by lifting the pseudo inverse to a $C=32$ channel feature map, effectively creating multiple representations of the initial source estimate.
-Next, the network progressively down-samples to a bottleneck resolution of ($8 \times 8 \times 8$) while doubling the feature channels after each down convolution, increasing the receptive field of each convolutional layer.
-At each resolution, we use two 3D convolutional residual blocks.
+Next, the network progressively down-samples, by factors of 2, to a bottleneck resolution of ($8 \times 8 \times 8$) while doubling the feature channels after each down convolution, increasing the receptive field of each convolutional layer.
+At each resolution, we use two 3D convolutional residual blocks (depicted in blue).
 Each residual block starts with a Group Norm layer~\cite{wu2018group}, a normalization technique that is less dependent on batch size, leading to improved training stability and performance.
 This is followed by SiLU activation, a smooth, non-linear activation function outperforming ReLU for deep neural networks \cite{elfwing2018sigmoid}.
-The core computation is done by the $3\times 3 \times 3$ convolution layers that aggregates neighboring information to learn descriptive features and refine the source estimates.
+The core computation is done by the $3\times 3 \times 3$ convolution layers that aggregate neighboring information to learn descriptive features and refine the source estimates.
 Each block uses residual connections, where the input of each block is added to its output.
 This improves the gradient flow during backpropagation and simplifies the optimization problem \cite{he2016deep}.